bayan/python-moiptimiser/README.rst

 This python package extends Gurobi's multi-objective functionality by using the algorithms developed by (Ozlen et al., 2014) and (Tamby & Vanderpooten, 2020).
 It provides a module that can be used in python programs, as well as a command line tool that can read `multi-objective LP <https://www.gurobi.com/documentation/9.5/refman/lp_format.html>`_ files.

+Many of the examples found in this project have been converted from the examples `shared by William Pettersson on figshare <https://figshare.com/authors/_/3770188>`_, which were used to benchmark the parallel processing algorithm described in (Pettersson & Ozlen, 2019).

 * Free software: MIT license